re-masashi/meowdoc/docs/docs/cli.md

     """Validates the main configuration."""
 ```

-Validates the main configuration, ensuring that required parameters are present.
+Validates the main configuration to ensure it is valid.

-**Parameters:**
+**Args:**

 *   `config` (dict): The configuration dictionary.
 *   `parser` (`argparse.ArgumentParser`): The argument parser.

-**Functionality:**
+**Process:**

-*   Checks if the `input_path` is present in the configuration.
+Checks that the `input_path` is provided.
 If not, it prints the help message and exits.
-*   If the `ignore` patterns are not specified, set them to defaults.
+If `ignore` section is not defined or `patterns` are not in the ignore section, then the section will be created with default values.

 ### `handle_mkdocs_setup(mkdocs_dir, docs_dir_name, create_mkdocs)`